github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 {% endnote %}

-## About the GitHub Code Search query structure
+## About the new code search (beta) query structure

-The search syntax in this article only applies to searching code with the GitHub Code Search (beta) enabled. {% data reusables.search.non-code-search-explanation %}
+The search syntax in this article only applies to searching code with the new code search (beta) enabled. {% data reusables.search.non-code-search-explanation %}

 Search queries consist of search terms, consisting of text you want to search for, and qualifiers, which narrow down the search.